Forvideos061/awesome-3d-ai-seo-geo/README.md

 ### GEO Checklist

-* Is the main topic obvious?
+* Is the main topic immediately clear?
-* Is the page understandable without the 3D canvas?
+* Can the page be understood without the 3D canvas?
 * Are important entities explicitly named?
-* Is the content supported by structured data?
+* Are important facts easy to extract?
 * Are related pages internally linked?
-* Are important facts easy to extract?
+* Is the content supported by structured information?
 * Does the page provide unique value?

 ---

 # AEO for 3D Websites

-**Answer Engine Optimization (AEO)** focuses on creating content that can answer user questions clearly.
+**Answer Engine Optimization (AEO)** focuses on making content useful for systems that answer questions directly.

-Useful content types include:
+Useful content formats include:

 * FAQs
 * Definitions